mjmaenner/disabilitymeasures/contribute/index.md

 ---

 ### We need your help
 It takes a lot of effort to find out what measures are out there, which ones are free, and how to get them--it's why we made disabilitymeasures.org.
-We welcome help in several areas:
+You can help us out in several ways:

 <br>